dvisockas/bethoven/README.md

 # Bethoven

-TODO: Write a gem description
+Bethoven is ruby gem for processing audio files.
+Currently it only works for linux OS.

 ## Installation

-Add this line to your application's Gemfile:
+To start using bethoven, add this line to your application's Gemfile:

     gem 'bethoven'